jed1337/MetallumAddons/Readme.md

 Go to the help screen | Shift + h
 Go to the rules page | Shift + r
 Go to the forum | Shift + f
-Select username area | l
+Focus on the username area | l
-Select search bar | /
+Focus on the search bar | /

 ### Artist view

 Description | Shortcut
 --- | ---
-Select next album | j
+Select the next album | j
-Select previous album | k
+Select the previous album | k

 ### Album view

 Description | Shortcut
 --- | ---
 Toggle all lyrics | a
-Go to artist page | Shift + a
+Go to the artist page | Shift + a
 Click on the album cover | c
-Select previous work | m
+Select the previous work | m

 ## _Things to add_